DiamondLightSource/dodal/docs/reference/plan-standards.md

 }
 ```

 This set of devices is passed to the `baseline_decorator` which decorates the `inner_plan`.
-This decorator will record a reading from all devices once the `open_run` document is emitted.
+This decorator will record a reading from all devices after `open_run` and emit an event document with metadata from all those devices.

 ```python
 from typing import Any